 Yet while complicity is certainly a key theme, this does not mean that cultural workers are necessarily unaware or unconcerned by the ‘othering’ processes at work in their respective fields.
 Indeed there is a danger that, as sociologists, we read the epistemological effects of inequality ‘over the heads’ of our subjects.
 In this way, it is important to stress that there is strong evidence throughout the Special Issue that cultural workers are grappling with these concerns themselves, but find themselves constrained in how far they can resist or challenge the conditions through which inequalities are reproduced.

-Resistance, emographics and pistemological ffects: Understanding Cultural and Creative Industries
+Resistance, Demographics and Epistemological Effects: Understanding Cultural and Creative Industries

 Having outlined the key themes uniting the papers, we turn to the essays themselves.
 A useful starting point, drawing on the tensions between complicity and resistance, is where arbitrary logics of cultural value or legitimacy are often left unquestioned.
 This is most evident in Bull and Scharff’s paper on classical music, where advantages of middle-class musicians – in terms of familiarity, knowledge and styles of appreciation – are largely ‘naturalised’ by respondents from both middle-class and working-class backgrounds.
-However, instances of reflexivity and resistance are achieved by their participants or example there is a sense that musicians from working-class originsre aware that seemingly ‘natural’ understandings of classical music are rooted in inequalities of class origin.
+However, instances of reflexivity and resistance are achieved by their participants.
+For example there is a sense that musicians from working-class origins are aware that seemingly ‘natural’ understandings of classical music are rooted in inequalities of class origin.

 The complexity of resistance and complicity runs alongside the demographics and the effects of the interconnected practices of music production and consumption.
+In this instance the outcome is the reproduction of class inequalities.
 Bull and Scharff demonstrate how class background plays an important role in shaping classical musicians’ relation to their profession and the genre in question, including their consumption practices.
 Social class shaped musicians’ understanding of, and comfort within, the field of classical music.
 Of course this has implications for their musical ability, their education and their access to advanced training and parental support.
 Class inequalities also manifest in their interviewees’ music tastes and consumption practices, and Bull and Scharff identify how musicians’ practices of distinguishing between musical genres was informed by powerful but largely invisible classed value judgements and hierarchies.
 Their paper suggests that the uncontested nature of this value attribution sustains, and may intensify, inequalities in classical music production and consumption.

 Saha looks at the relation between production and consumption (and representation) through critiquing a particular policy approach in the case of British theatre that has attempted to address inequalities through an emphasis on attracting ‘new audiences’.
 ‘New audiences’ refers to communities who do not typically go to the theatre, in this case working class South Asian audiences.
 Those involved in the distribution of Asian theatre in the UK must respond to particular ‘arts funding governmentalities’ that direct them, under the auspices of engaging ‘new audiences’, toward reproducing reductive representations of race.
 Through focusing on ‘cultural distribution’ as the interface between production and consumption, Saha demonstrates how the logics of capitalism drive what representations of Asianness are permitted in British theatre.
 He illustrates that representations of difference are constrained to those which are deemed to have a commercial utility, even in this heavily subsidised cultural sector.
 Here there is a complex interplay of commercial or market logic, public funding, and representations of race.
 The frustrations of Asian playwrights and producers, that counter-narratives of difference are relegated to the margins by the aesthetic restrictions imposed by the ‘new audiences’ funding agenda, are clear.
 However, challenging this relegation is an especially difficult process.